-Proper title to and allocation of assets between spouses was discussed above, with the goal being - in certain cases - to ensure that each spouse had sufficient assets in his or her own name so that - regardless of the order of death - each spouse could utilize his or her exemption from federal estate tax (\$5,450,000 in 2016) to the greatest extent possible.
+Proper title to and allocation of assets between spouses was discussed above, with the goal being - in certain cases - to ensure that each spouse had sufficient assets in his or her own name so that - regardless of the order of death - each spouse could utilize his or her exemption from federal estate tax (\$11,400,000 in 2019) to the greatest extent possible.

-Consider this scenario: you die in 2016 with \$5,450,000 of assets in your name (your spouse also owns has assets valued at \$5,450,000).
-If you leave all your property outright to your spouse, you will pay no federal estate tax or New Jersey Inheritance or Estate Tax.
-The reason is that your estate passes to a surviving spouse in a way that qualifies for the federal and New Jersey marital deduction, and your spouse is a Class A beneficiary.
-Assume your spouse dies later in 2016 with an estate of \$10,900,000 that passes to your children - but has a federal exclusion amount of only \$5,450,000.
-Absent use of "portability" (discussed below), your \$5,450,000 exclusion may have been completely wasted, and your spouse's estate would pay \$1,659,680 of federal estate tax and \$1,210,800 of New Jersey Estate Tax - a total of \$2,870,480 of tax.
-Your children receive only \$8,029,520.
+Consider this scenario: you die in 2019 with \$11,400,000 of assets in your name (your spouse also owns has assets valued at \$11,400,000).
+If you leave all your property outright to your spouse, you will pay no federal estate tax or New Jersey inheritance tax.
+The reason is that your estate passes to a surviving spouse in a way that qualifies for the federal marital deduction and your spouse is a Class A beneficiary for New Jersey inheritance tax purposes and so exempt from that tax.
+Assume your spouse dies later in 2019 with an estate of \$22,800,000 that passes to your children - but has a federal exclusion amount of only \$11,400,000.
+Absent use of "portability" (discussed below), your \$11,400,000 exclusion may have been completely wasted, and your spouse's estate would pay \$4,505,000 of federal estate tax.
+Your children receive only \$18,295,000.